 Passchendaele: New Zealand's blackest day in Flanders fieldsby Matthew Wright

 Our most lethal military campaign was on the Western Front between 1916 and 1918.
-This edited extract from Matthew Wright’s new book, The New Zealand Experience at Gallipoli and the Western Front, describes the worst day, a century ago this year, when 845 Kiwis died trying to take a small Belgian village.
+This edited extract from Matthew Wright’s new book, The New Zealand Experience at Gallipoli and the Western Front, describes the worst day, over a century ago, when 845 Kiwis died trying to take a small Belgian village.

 The battles for the Gheluvelt plateau, to the east of Ypres in West Flanders, fought over four months in 1917, were among the most difficult in the history of the British Empire.
 They spilt the blood of men from Wellington to Ontario across a stinking pug half a world from their homes.

 Between October 4 and 30, New Zealand divisional casualties reached 5304: 952 killed, 3052 wounded and 1300 missing.
 But on October 12 alone, the 3200 New Zealand casualties included 845 dead.
 That was about 6% of New Zealand’s casualties for the entire war.
 It was a numbing total, and for those who went through it, survival seemed more deliverance than luck.

 By mid-1917, the war was being fought in ways that were very different from those of three years earlier.
 Technology played a part: the push to find new weapons was joined by an equally enthusiastic drive to refine what was already available.
 Grenades replaced bayonets as close-quarter infantry weapons; pump-action and sawn-off shotguns also appeared – they were handier than rifles in the closed confines of a trench; the use of artillery as suppressor required co-ordination and razor timing.
 By mid-1917, these methods were producing results.